Vendor Risk Management

 1. The vendor or system meets District standards and

-2. In the event that any gaps are identified, necessary compensating controls are negotiated for and agreed upon.
+2. If any gaps are identified, necessary compensating controls are negotiated for and agreed upon.

-In the event that a vendor cannot meet minimum information technology or security standards and a compensating control cannot be provided to address critical gaps, the Project Owner shall be required to find an alternative solution.
+If a vendor cannot meet minimum information technology or security standards and compensating controls cannot be provided to address critical gaps, the Project Owner shall be required to find an alternative solution.

 Existing vendors shall be required to submit an updated security assessment: